SelectCode/apply/docs/pages/challenges/fullstack.md

 ## Submission

-- Provide your code in a public GitHub repository.
+- Provide your code in a public GitHub / GitLab repository.
 - Include a README file that contains:
   - An overview of your application's architecture
   - Installation instructions